 Train the trainer for Persons with Reduced Mobility (PRM) assistance agents

 This course is designed for in-house trainers of PRM assistance agents who provide direct support to PRMs on daily basis.
-The four-day classroom-based course provides all necessary knowledge and understanding to ensure that, once qualified, attendees are better able to understand and meet the needs and requirements of those passengers who require special assistance when they travel by air.
+The five-day classroom-based course provides all necessary knowledge and understanding to ensure that, once qualified, attendees are better able to understand and meet the needs and requirements of those passengers who require special assistance when they travel by air.
 The task of the trainer is highly important within your company!

 This training course includes a breakdown of the PRM legal requirements, recommended guidance, as well as examples of good practice from airports around the world.
 By simplifying the legislative guidelines and endeavouring to remove some of the stigma, so often associated with communicating with members of the disabled community, the course aims to help staff provide PRMs with an improved passenger experience.